 Inadequate investments are made in social protection.

-To close these gaps and ensure universal coverage, it is estimated that an additional USD 1.2 trillion is needed annually in low-and middle-income countries.
+To close these gaps and ensure universal coverage, it is estimated that an additional USD 1.2 trillion is needed annually in low- and middle-income countries.
 Without adequate investment, global efforts to achieve the Sustainable Development Goals (SDGs) and ensure social protection for all will be severely compromised.

-Policy Solutions
+Policy solutions

-The following solutions can support sustainable and equitable financing of social protection, ensuring the sustainability and fairness of social protection systems:
+To address social protection financing gaps, the following solutions can support sustainable and equitable financing of social protection, ensuring the sustainability and fairness of social protection systems:

-- Protect and prioritize social protection spending within government budgets, reallocating funds from less impactful sectors to social protection, for expanded and adequate coverage.
+- Protect and prioritize social protection spending within government budgets, reallocating funds from less impactful sectors to social protection.
 In Senegal, the family grant benefit level was for instance increased by 40% by reallocating fuel subsidies, benefiting more than 350,000 households. - 2.
 Prioritize reliable and equitable forms of domestic financing.
-Tax systems can be improved to be more progressive, ensuring that those with greater capacity contribute more while protecting low-income households from unaffordable taxes and fighting tax-evasion. - 3.
-Complement domestic resource mobilization and spending where necessary with international financing and support through integrated financing mechanisms that also include the private sector.
+Tax systems can be improved to be more progressive, ensuring that those with greater capacity contribute more while protecting low-income households from unaffordable taxes and fighting taxevasion.

+- 3. Complement domestic resource mobilization and spending where necessary with international financing and support through integrated financing mechanisms.
 International support can be increased through mechanisms such as debt relief and coordinated financial assistance to countries with limited fiscal space.
-Global initiatives like the Global Accelerator on Jobs and Social Protection for Just Transitions, which brings together Member States, UN agencies, international financial institutions, public development banks, social partners, civil society, and the private sector can support bridging financing gaps and developing integrating financing strategies for policies that aim to both expand social protection and increase the number of decent jobs, overcoming policy silos and fragmented approaches.

-- 4. Invest in social protection and employment policies to contribute to the formalization of jobs and businesses, and thus increase the number of workers and employers capable of contributing through their work, and their taxes, to the country's economic and social development. - 5.
-Direct international climate finance towards social protection, recognizing its contribution to climate change adaptation, mitigation and loss and damage.
+Global initiatives like the Global Accelerator on Jobs and Social Protection for Just Transitions, which brings together Member States, UN agencies, international financial institutions, public development banks, social partners, civil society, and the private sector can support bridging financing gaps and developing integrating financing strategies for policies that aim to both expand social protection and increase the number of decent jobs, overcoming policy silos and fragmented approaches. - 4.
+Invest in social protection and employment policies to contribute to the formalization of jobs and businesses, and thus increase the number of workers capable of contributing through their work, and their taxes, to the country's economic and social development. - Direct international climate finance towards social 5. protection, recognizing its contribution to climate change adaptation, mitigation and loss and damage.
 Social protection is key to accelerate progress towards climate goals while leaving no one behind.
 Policy alignment is a critical step to access climate financing: social protection policies should be informed by climate risks and social protection needs should be integrated into climate change and DRRM policies.
-International institutions, partnerships, and funds providing climate finance should consider including explicit reference to social protection and its relevance to achieving climate goals, and relevant social protection ministries should be involved in the design, planning, and implementation of climate change investments (National Determined Contributions etc). - 6.
+International institutions, partnerships, and funds providing climate finance should consider including explicit reference to social protection and its relevance to achieving climate goals, and relevant social protection ministries should be involved in the design, planning, and implementation of climate change investments (NDCs etc). - 6.
 Enhance transparency and efficiency in social protection financing, reducing fragmentation and increasing accountability across government agencies.
 Assessing the effectiveness of resource allocation for social protection across the budget cycle, by carrying out public expenditure and funding flow analyses to ascertain the effectiveness of resource allocation while minimizing exclusion errors.
 Ensure there is strong, effective, and transparent governance and administration of social protection systems by building accessible and well-supported accountability and compliance mechanisms (eg public reporting obligations), including sound financial management and measures to prevent corruption and fraud.
-Ensure the use of the most cost-effective financing strategy by combining national and international funding while also exploring (re)insurance options and innovative financing mechanisms where appropriate.